 This year we really travelled a lot.
 We felt like, before reception class starts for my boy – we should take advantage of the freedom, whilst we can.
 Traveling with small children can be tricky sometimes so we plan a lot ahead, making sure that everything go as smooth as possible – which is important for Bobcat.
 We read lots of reviews and feedback before we book.
-(Check out Britainreviews before planning your next vacation.)
 So we took 2 summer holidays!
 Our first one during the last days of June took us to Narbonne, which we visited before and this time we rented a holiday house there, as we really fell in love with this part of France.
+We love the French Riviera, but wanted to try the other part of it.
 Why?
 Because it has got a lovely combination of stretchy, sandy beaches and the vine yard filled country side.
 We love the Riviera, but in summer it’s just too much, especially with children.
 It can be too busy, too expensive and too hot.
 There aren’t too many tourists around here, even in the middle of summer, Narbonne and the surrounding beaches and towns are relatively quiet: no party places, no beach bars, no busy roads.

 Narbonne is 20 minutes drive from the Mediterranean sea.
 The nearest major airport is Béziers but we flew in to Toulouse, where we stayed for a night before driving down to Narbonne, it was the best thing to do with the children being tired when we landed.
 It also gave us the option to explore Toulouse a little bit before heading to to Narbonne in the afternoon.